ChiaraCati/FlooData/README.md

     - Choropleth map showing the geographycal distribution of risk areas, with complementary pie charts showing idraulic risk, disruption, risk for families, population, enterprises, buildings and cultural heritage.<br>
     [Code example](https://www.highcharts.com/blog/tutorials/effectively-visualizing-us-election-results/)

 4. How does the local community react to the water disaster, what is the yearly rate of financings devolved to hydrogeological dissest?
 Are there more preventive or interventional initiatives?
-What kind of interventins are carried in each province and what is the amount of financings made available for each one of them?
+What kind of interventions have been made in each province, and what is the amount of financings made available for each one of them?
     - Choropleth map showing the distribution of financings over the 9 provinces, with complementary line charts showing the trend of investments mades by each province <br>
     [Code example](https://www.highcharts.com/demo/maps/rich-info )
     -  Sunburst of total amount of financings divided by province and then divided by typology<br>